jenkinsci/google-compute-engine-plugin/CONTRIBUTING.md

 ```

 ##### Integration Tests
+* By default, the integration tests are not executed.
+In case you are interested in executing
+  them, disable the `skipITs` property.
 * The following environment variables are required to run the integration tests.
 5, 6, and 7 are
   only required when running a windows integration test.